IFT8/Gilgamesh/README.md

 # iiiiToys
-Useful of useless libraries.
+Useful or useless libraries.
 Just for fun.

+View Doc/html/index.html for helps.